 The studio change for the Demon Lord anime also includes a change in some of the main staff.

 The How NOT to Summon a Demon Lord Season 2 opening (OP) theme song music and ending (ED) have not yet been announced.
+However, Yuu Serizawa will be collaborating with two (not yet announced) artists for both songs.

 This article provides everything that is known about How NOT to Summon a Demon Lord Season 2 (Isekai Maou to Shoukan Shoujo no Dorei Majutsu Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.